The Zeigarnik effect and memory: obsessive thoughts

 Other studies supporting the Zeigarnik effect

-The existence of the Zeigarnik effect was confirmed by British psychologist John Baddeley.
+The existence of the Zeigarnik effect was confirmed by British psychologist Alan Baddeley.
 He used sets of anagrams in his experiment.
 Participants were given a limited time to solve anagrams, and the answer word was provided to them only if they failed to solve the anagram within the specified time.

 Interestingly, all participants were able to recall the unsolved anagrams significantly better than those they had successfully solved.
 Thus, completed processes and tasks provide a sense of satisfaction, quickly becoming a thing of the past and making room for new tasks in our memory.